 You might not hear from me for a few months between finalising your design and sending or dropping off your frame for paintwork.

 Closer to the date of your booking get in touch with us to finalise the design and arrange shipping/drop off.
 Once it arrives it will be inspected and then join the paint queue ready to be transformed.

-Please note I am now taking bookings for 2020 only
+Please note I am now taking bookings for Summer 2020 onwards

 GET A QUOTE